crytic/echidna/README.md

 ```

-If you'd prefer to build manually from source, use [Stack](https://docs.haskellstack.org/en/stable/README/).
+If you'd prefer to build from source, use [Stack](https://docs.haskellstack.org/en/stable/README/).
 `stack install` should build and compile `echidna-test` in `~/.local/bin`.
 You will need to link against libreadline and libsecp256k1 (built with recovery enabled), which should be installed with the package manager of your choosing.
 Additionally, you need to install the latest release of [libff](https://github.com/scipr-lab/libff) (you can take a look to [this script](.travis/install-libff.sh) used in our CI tests)